-This exhibition opening on June 8 at the Clark Art Institute in Williamstown, Massachusetts, uses Renoir’s fascination with the human — especially female — form as a common thread to examine the trajectory of the artist’s career and his complex legacy.
+This exhibition opening on October 27 at the Kimbell Art Museum in Fort Worth, Texas, uses Renoir’s fascination with the human — especially female — form as a common thread to examine the trajectory of the artist’s career and his complex legacy.

 As one of the founders of Impressionism, Pierre-Auguste Renoir remains most closely associated with that movement.
 Yet during his long and prolific career, he traveled far afield of its once radical pre- cepts, leaving him with one foot outside the seemingly impervious afterglow that encompasses Monet and the rest; much of his later work has long been controversial, if not maligned.
 Even within the Impressionist movement, he stood apart, preferring figure paintings and portraits to landscapes.
-Renoir: The Body, The Senses, which opens this month at the Clark Art Institute in Williamstown, Massachusetts, and then travels in the fall to the Kimbell Art Museum in Fort Worth, Texas, uses this fascination with the human — especially female — form as a common thread to exa- mine the trajectory of the artist’s career and his complex legacy.
+Renoir: The Body, The Senses, which opens this month at the Kimbell Art Museum in Fort Worth, Texas, uses this fascination with the human — especially female — form as a common thread to exa- mine the trajectory of the artist’s career and his complex legacy.

 Born in Limoges in 1841, Renoir moved with his family to Paris as a young child.
 His tailor father and seamstress mother sought to channel his artistic talents into porcelain painting, but he saved up his own money for art classes.
 He ended up studying in the same studio as Claude Monet, Frédéric Bazille, and Alfred Sisley.
 In 1864, the four decamped to the forest of Fontainebleau to shake off the constraints of academicism and paint directly from nature.
 In later years, Renoir and Monet would take this freedom even further, famously painting side by side at La Grenouillère, a riverfront resort near Paris.
 Striving to capture the fleeting effects of light on water, they laid the groundwork for the vibrant, sketch-like style we now know as Impressionism.